 What’s a Gowalla?

 Essentially, Gowalla is Geocaching, but without actual physical caches to find.
 Yes, I know, most of you have probably never been Geocaching, so you probably need a better description.
 Let’s try again.
 It’s a virtual scavenger hunt for cool landmarks, restaurants, vineyards, coffeehouses, parks, museums, colleges, bars, offices, churches, towers, sculptures, aquariums, caves, diners, and big blue wet things.
-If someone has an iPhone with the Gowalla app installed, they can add any type of spot to system which will instantly become available to everyone else with the app.
+If someone has an iPhone with the Gowalla app installed, they can add a spot from one of the above categories to the system which instantly becomes visible to everyone else with the app.

 The homepage of the mobile application is the Passport.
 As you might expect, your passport keeps track of your travel stamps – the places you’ve been to.
 From the Passport you can either “Check In” to a spot you’re at or add a “New Spot”.
 To see what’s around your current location, click on the 2nd button on the bottom of application: Spots.
 The Spots page lists all the places nearby that other Gowallaers have created.
 If you live somewhere with a lot of marked spots, you can narrow down the list into categories by clicking the browse button at the top of the screen.